Bottle-Feeding Problems and Their Solutions

 Once the baby has reached six months of age, parents should consider slowly and gradually discouraging nighttime feeding.
 This can be done by simply encouraging the baby to feed more during the day.

 8. Solid Foods

 In a perfect world, a baby should only be allowed solid food after six months of age.
 In some instances, some babies need solid foods earlier.
 Solid foods generally have more calories and nutrition.
-As a result, the baby may lose appetite for bottle feeding.
+As a result, the baby may lose the appetite for bottle-feeding.

 For babies, less than six months of age avoid starting solid food.
 If you have already started feeding them try and reduce the quantity and if possible stop feeding solids food all together till the baby has crossed six months of age.

 If you have been breastfeeding your baby beyond three months of age, then there is a high probability that the baby will find it difficult to make the transition to bottle-feeding.
 Everything from the difference in feeding action between bottle-feeding and breastfeeding to the difference in the taste of formula and breast milk, can cause this problem.

 The easiest way is to begin by providing expressed breast milk in the bottle that way if the baby has a problem with taste, then that problem has been resolved, and the transition would be easier to achieve.
 If this does not work, then it is advisable to try different nipples.